SidP919/FS-JS-WD-B-DOM-Manipulation/ReadMe.md

 # DOM Manipulation

-**What is DOM ? :** DOM( Document Object Model) represents structure and elements in the webpage which can then be manipulated by our javascript program/script and can change the document structure, style and its content.
+**What is DOM ?**

+> DOM( Document Object Model) represents structure and elements in the webpage which can then be manipulated by our javascript program/script and can change the document structure, style and its content.

-## Description:
+**Description**

 > This repo is for those who have learned the basics of JavaScript and are now ready to use the power of JavaScript further to build some apps using DOM Manipulation.

-**This repo is divided into three parts:**
+**This repo is divided into three parts :**

 - [**Part-01-Practice-DOM-Manipulation**](https://github.com/SidP919/FS-JS-WD-B-DOM-Manipulation#part-01-practice-dom-manipulation)